waterdrops0/nm/README.md

 # Nouncil Management

-This repo manages and coordinates Nouncil-related projects.
+This repo aims to manage and coordinate Nouncil-related projects.

 ## Nouncil Meetings